‘To the Bone’ Movie Review: From the Perspective of an Eating Disorder Therapist

 By: Kristin Canan

-If I’m being totally honest, after watching the trailer, I was in agreement with many eating disorder specific organizations, experts, and survivors; I felt cautionary about this movie’s triggering factors in comparison to its educational potential and wasn’t sure that its educational factors would outweigh the trigger and contagion effect of learning more about specific anorexic behaviors.
-Despite my lack of desire to watch the movie, I wanted to give it a chance to see what the other one hour and forty-five minutes the trailer didn’t show, and I also wanted to be prepared to navigate it with the audiences that may see this film.
+If I’m being frank, after watching the trailer, I agreed with many eating disorder specific organizations, experts, and survivors; I felt cautionary about this movie’s triggering factors in comparison to its educational potential and wasn’t sure that its educational factors would outweigh the trigger and contagion effect of learning more about specific anorexic behaviors.
+Despite my lack of desire to watch the movie, I wanted to give it a chance to see what the other hour and 45 minutes the trailer didn’t show, and I also wanted to be prepared to navigate it with the audience that may see this film.

 doctor and patient